 I confess, it’s always been the pie filling, not the crust, that I’m after.
-I’d say that this is especially the case with pumpkin pie, the quintessential fall dessert.
-The good news is that skipping the crust makes it so much lighter in the calorie department!
-Pumpkin is rich in fibre, carotenoids and Vitamin A, which may help improve night vision.
-And hey, who doesn’t need better night vision at Halloween?
+I’d say that this is especially the case with pumpkin pie, the quintessential fall dessert which makes this Crustless Pumpkin Pie the perfect dessert for fall.

 - 3/4 cup brown sugar

-- 1 tsp. cinnamon
+- 1 teaspoon cinnamon

-- 1/2 tsp. each ground ginger and nutmeg
+- 1/2 teaspoon ground ginger

 - pinch of cloves

-- 1/4 tsp. salt
+- 1/4 teaspoon salt

 - 2 well beaten eggs

-- Mix all of the ingredients together with a whisk until smooth.
+Mix all of the ingredients together with a whisk until smooth.